yuxi-liu-wired/cheela/src/dragonsegg/god24.md

 "Fine!"

 His finger traced another line.
-"Now&mdash;the other arm-same as the first!
+"Now---the other arm-same as the first!

 "Good!"

 He stretched back and surveyed his handiwork on the screen with pride.
 The image of the child on the screen now looked the way it should, although the baby-fat pudginess made it an unlikely candidate for what he would make it do next.
 However, that image was just what he had been striving for.
-The audience for his scan-book needed to identify&mdash;even if they couldn't copy.
+The audience for his scan-book needed to identify---even if they couldn't copy.
 He leaned over to the screen and touched the right hand of the image.

 "Put a ball in this hand!"
 A ball was instantly there, with the fingers of the hand opened to grasp it.

 "Now comes the difficult part," he thought.
 "We'll see how good the body action subroutine is."

 He spoke again.
-"Throw ball from here&mdash;along hereto here.
+"Throw ball from here---along hereto here.
 Use Earth gravity!"
 While he spoke, his finger scribed a curve leading from the hand along a high arc down into the background area of the picture.

 He watched as the body in the image leaned back in a slightly jerky movement and launched the ball into the air.
 The ball rose and then fell back to the ground-stopping abruptly without a bounce.
 The computer handled the perspective very nicely; the ball grew smaller and smaller as it sailed into the distance.

-"Good&mdash;repeat with Lunar gravity!"
+"Good---repeat with Lunar gravity!"

 The scene was repeated with the words _LUNAR GRAVITY_ in the upper corner of the screen.
 The ball now rose much more slowly, with a significantly flatter trajectory.